Baran7292/Baran7292/README.md

 - 👋 Hi, I’m Malihe Hariri
-- 👀 I’m interested in web development applications and distributed platform like cloud computing
+- 👀 I’m interested in Web Development Applications and Distributed Platform like cloud Computing
 - 🌱 I’m currently working in Electricity Distribution Company.
 Also, I've been working in Toos tech GmbH company as a freelancer.
 - 💞️ I’m looking to collaborate on more projects in web development and distributed systems.